 How We Handle the Information We Gather When You Visit Our Web Site - The type of information that we receive from your visit to our Web sites depends upon what you do when visiting our sites.
 We use this information to measure the number of visitors to the different sections of our sites and to help us make our sites more useful to visitors.

-Child Privacy - Leslie Canham and Associates (LCA) values the privacy and protection of children in the use of its Web site.
+Child Privacy - Leslie Canham and Associates, LLC (LCA) values the privacy and protection of children in the use of its Web site.
 We adhere to the privacy policies stated below in dealing with children 13 years and younger and for all visitors to LCA Web site. (for more information see "Children's Online Privacy Protection Act of 1998."

 It is the policy of the LCA that we will not obtain personal identifying information about you when you visit our Web sites, unless you choose to provide the information to us (for example, through a questionnaire in which you willingly provide such information, or in which you are requesting a publication or other information to be transmitted to you by LCA).